luyadev/luya.io/docs/guide/installation/cloud.md

 #### Asset Manager Component

-When you have LUYA AWS S3 Storage enabled, you can switch the asset manager to use that bucket.
+When you have LUYA AWS S3 storage enabled, you can switch the asset manager to use that bucket.
 LUYA will upload your assets to that server, so the resources file are served from a CDN:

 ```php
 $config->component('assetManager', [